KSHSAA suspends spring sports until at least March 22

 This comes after Governor Laura Kelly recommended that schools should close “for at least one week.”

-Earlier this week, the NCAA cancelled all spring sports and winter sports championships, including the men’s and women’s NCAA tournament.
-The NBA, MLB, NHL, MLS and PGA have also suspended play.
+Earlier this week, the NCAA canceled all spring sports and winter sports championships, including the men’s and women’s NCAA tournament.
+The NBA, MLB, NHL, MLS, and PGA have also suspended play.

 LATEST STORIES: